Best Telescope Mount for Astrophotography (2026): Advanced VX, Star Adventurer GTi and EQ-Class Picks

 You can start with short exposures, but serious deep-sky results are much easier with an equatorial mount because it avoids field rotation during longer subs.

-Is HEQ5 enough for a beginner imaging rig?
+Is the Celestron Advanced VX enough for a beginner imaging rig?

 For most beginner and intermediate refractor setups, yes.
-HEQ5 class mounts are a strong long-term platform when payload is managed correctly.
+The Advanced VX (30 lb payload) class mounts are a strong long-term platform when payload is managed correctly.

-When should I jump to EQ6-R Pro class?
+When should I move to a heavier mount?

-Move up when your total rig weight and accessories push you close to mid-class limits, or when you plan to run heavier optical tubes and more complex imaging trains.
+Move up when your total rig weight and accessories push you close to mid-class limits (over 15 lb for a 30 lb mount), or when you plan to run heavier optical tubes and more complex imaging trains.